Bryan Mills (American football)

-Bryan Mills (born August 3, 1999) is an American football cornerback.
+Bryan Mills (born August 3, 1999) is an American former football cornerback.
 He played college football at North Carolina Central.

 College career

 Mills began his college career at Antelope Valley College.
 He started at cornerback as a freshman and was named All-Southern California Football Association.
 After receiving no Division I offers, Mills transferred to the College of the Canyons before his sophomore year.
 After the end of the season, he committed to transfer to North Carolina Central for his remaining collegiate eligibility.